-Essay III is truly outstanding.
+Essay III is quite good.
 The writer covered every aspect of the question in some detail.
 The analysis follows the question so that it is easy for the grader to make the transitions from one part to the next.
 Chiefly, the writer answered each aspect of the question with specifics, evidence and clarity.
-Work like this tells the grader that the writer knew the information necessary to write the essay and was able to take the analytical steps with that information in order to supply a reasonably complete and complex argument.
-Look over this essay again and observe how it covers the question before you move on to the next one.
+Work like this tells the grader that the writer knew the information necessary to write the essay, and was able to take the analytical steps with that information in order to supply a reasonably complete and complex argument.
+Look over this essay and observe how it covers the question before you move on to the next one.
+One could argue that more needed to be said, that the answer is not as complete as it should be, but remember that the student was under time constraints, and gave a concise and relatively complex answer within the limits of the time available.

-The Next Question:
+The Next One: